-Ube Halaya is a classic Filipino delicay made from purple yams that impresses with its velvety, creamy texture, nutty flavor and pleasant sweetness.
+Ube Halaya – a Filipino classic made from purple yams – delights with its velvety texture, nutty flavor, and gentle sweetness.

 Ube vs. Purple Sweet Potato vs. Taro